Bachelor of Nursing

 Social

-Bachelor of Nursing (Advanced Leadership Track) | JS6418
+Bachelor of Nursing Advanced Leadership Track | JS6418

 An elite track designed for high caliber candidates who are high achievers and aspire to pursue an advanced and specialised nurse practice or a nurse-physician career in the healthcare sector.
 This track enables highly competent students to accomplish a dynamic and vigorous study plan and to fulfil accredited professional curricula at an accelerated pace.

-Articulation to HKU Master of Nursing (MNurs)
+Articulation to Master of Nursing (MNurs)

 Prospect: Advanced & Specialised Nurse